replicatedhq/help-center/content/api/ship-assets/dockerlayer.md

 - `source` - The source for the image.
 Should be either `public`, `replicated`, or the name of a third-party private registry previously configured on [console.replicated.com](https://console.replicated.com)

+### Optional Parameters

+- `when` - This asset will be included when 'when' is omitted or true

 ### Examples

 ```yaml